aidos-lab/aidos-lab.github.io/content/_index.md

 'AIDOS' has two meanings that complement each other well.
-The first meaning refers to our mission statement, viz. to develop **A**rtificial **I**ntelligence for **D**iscovering **O**bscured **S**hapes.
+The first meaning refers to our mission statement, viz. to develop **A**rtificial **I**ntelligence for **D**ata-**O**riented **S**cience.
 The second meaning originates from the Greek word 'αἰδώς,' which means 'awe,' 'reverence,' or 'humility.'
-This awe or humility should serve as one of our guiding principles when we work on challenging problems, aiming to improve human and environmental health using machine learning.
+This awe or humility should serve as one of our guiding principles when we work on challenging problems, aiming to improve the world using machine learning.

 {{< news >}}